Menwitz/The-Making-of-a-Modern-Day-Polymath/book/part-03-embodied-knowledge/17-the-art-of-connection.md

 ## Concept
 Emotional intelligence starts with self-awareness and regulation.
 Rhetoric offers structure (ethos, pathos, logos) and pacing.
 Negotiation blends listening, framing, and principled trade-offs.
 Together they make connection intentional rather than accidental.

+## Feel the science
+- Psychology: attention, emotion regulation, and trust-building.
+- Linguistics: framing, metaphor, and pacing.
+- Systems: incentives and feedback loops in groups.

 ## Activity
 Rewrite a recent request you made (email or text) in three versions: one emphasizing logic, one emphasizing shared values, and one using a story.
 Send the most appropriate version to a trusted friend and ask which resonates.
 Note how framing shifts response.

+## Reflection
+- Which channel (logic, values, story) landed best?
+Why?
+- How can you build a feedback loop to learn from every conversation?